• Home

 Proctitis

-Proctitis means inflammation of the rectal lining.
-This condition is often a treatment side effect or part of a more generalized disease.
+Inflammation of the rectal lining can cause pain, bleeding and diarrhea.
+This condition can be a treatment side effect or part of a more generalized disease.

 Disease